brianwoo/gphotos_rclone_backup/README.md

 # Cleaning up files
 ```

-You should receive an email
+You should receive an email:

 ![email_sample](/assets/email_sample.png)